 Raymie Nightingale, Beverly Right Here, and Louisiana’s Way Home

 The Three Rancheros is a series of three beautiful stories of young friendship and life’s trials.
-In “Louisiana’s Way Home” by Kate DiCamillo, readers follow the unforgettable journey of Louisiana Elefante as she faces unexpected challenges and discovers the true meaning of family.
+In “Louisiana’s Way Home,” readers follow the unforgettable journey of Louisiana Elefante as she faces unexpected challenges and discovers the true meaning of family.
 The interconnected stories continue with “Raymie Nightingale” and “Beverly, Right Here,” exploring the lives of three friends and the enduring strength they find in each other during times of change and self-discovery.

 for ages 9-13

-So, whether you’re discovering Kate DiCamillo for the first time or revisiting her enchanting world, her stories are a gift to be shared.
-Grab a cup of tea, snuggle up with your little ones, and let the magic of DiCamillo’s words create lasting memories.
-Happy reading!
+Whether you’re just discovering Kate DiCamillo books or revisiting old favorites to share with your own readers, her stories are an absolute gift.
+So grab a cup of tea, snuggle up with your little ones, and let her words weave their magic.

 Find other book reviews in the book review library!